 The National Co-operative Management Information System (MIS) will promote the development of agriculture in Serbia and help feed agricultural data into an integrated business information system for the country.
 The MIS will also allow Serbian farmers to adapt to modern developments and requirements for transition countries.

-The SCA is a complex system, and each of its many members has a specific set of needs whilst also sharing some general requirements with all other members, primarily related to access to information.
+The CUS is a complex system, and each of its many members has a specific set of needs whilst also sharing some general requirements with all other members, primarily related to access to information.

-The SCA’s goals include:
+The CUS’s goals include:

 - Improving agricultural production;